amitmerchant1990/notepad/README.md

 This is an offline-capable [Notepad](https://notepad.js.org/) which uses the [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) behind the scenes.

-> Like this app?
-If so, consider donating a small amount.
-It would help me maintaining this project further.
->
-> You can support the development via [Paypal](https://paypal.me/AmitMerchant) or [Buy me a coffee](https://buymeacoffee.com/amitmerchant).

 > Listen to all about the Notepad in form of a fun podcast: [Notepad in a Podcast](https://notepad.js.org/podcast/notepad-podcast.mp3)

 ## Notable features